farmOS/farmOS/docs/guide/people.md

   Certifying Agent, you can give them a user account with the Viewer role.

 These roles can be disabled by uninstalling the "Default Roles" module.

+The "farmOS Account Admin Role" module provides another optional managed role called **Account Admin**, which has permission to add/edit/remove other users.
+This is useful in situations where an instance administrator wants to give someone the ability to set up other accounts, without giving them full admin access.

 Permissions for managed roles cannot be modified through the UI.
 This is not generally an issue since the provided roles have been carefully tailored to